berleon/dl-docker/README.md

 $ ./generate-config.sh > config.mk
 ```

-This defines the paths of jupyter, pytorch, and mongodb, which volumes to mount and which gpus to use.
+This defines the paths of jupyter, pytorch, mongodb and which volumes to mount.
-If you have to install some local pip packages you can create
+If you have to install some local pip packages you can create a script
-a script `$HOME/install_local_pip.sh` that will be executed
+`$HOME/install_local_pip.sh` that will be executed everytime you start a new `pytorch` container.
-everytime you start a new `pytorch` container.
-The content would then look like this:
+The content of `$HOME/install_local_pip.sh` could look like this:

 ```
 #! /usr/bin/env bash

-cd "$(dirname "$0")"
 pip install -e ./my_local_project
 ```